Bapco Energies

-The Bapco Energies (Note: The company name is stylized all lower-case.) (بابكو انرجيز), formerly nogaholding, is a semi-independent agency within the Ministry of Oil and Gas in the nation of Bahrain whose mission is to develop the nation's petroleum resources.
+Bapco Energies (Note: The company name is stylized all lower-case.) (بابكو انرجيز), formerly nogaholding, is an agency within the Ministry of Oil and Environment of Bahrain whose mission is to develop the nation's petroleum resources.
 Established in 2007 as a unit of the National Oil and Gas Authority (NOGA), the government's petroleum regulator, it became an independent agency when NOGA was abolished in September 2021.

 Agency overview

 Bapco Energies was established in August 2007 as a subsidiary unit of the National Oil and Gas Authority (NOGA), the Government of Bahrain's petroleum industry regulator.
 Bapco Energies was intended to concentrate and refocus NOGA's oil, gas, and petrochemical development activities.
 NOGA was abolished in September 2021.
 Bapco Energies became a semi-independent agency within Bahrain's Ministry of Oil and Gas.

 As of 2022, Bapco Energies owned two corporate subsidiaries and had assets of more than US$10.2 billion.